christianboyle/playlists/README.md

 2. `mv .env.example .env`
 3. fill in `.env` with `Client ID` and `Client Secret`
 4. `docker-compose up --build`
+5. should see `app-1  |  INFO  Accepting connections at http://localhost:8087`
+5. when done `docker-compose down`

 Notes
 ========